tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------
 #### How do I run the unit tests?
-Make and load the extension as usual, then navigate to 'src/unit-tests.html' in your adnauseam dev browser
+Make and load the extension as usual, then navigate to 'src/unit-tests.html' in your browser

 #### How do I debug an ad that is appearing on a page?